MINISHFOX/File-Server-G1i/README.md

 - 👀 I’m interested in Cydia & music.
 - 🌱 I’m currently learning how to play the piano and use a computer.
 - 💞️ I’m looking to collaborate on macOS, Android OS, Tails, iOS, & Tor.
-- 📫 How to reach me @JVestman
+- 📫 How to reach me: @JVestman